aojiu/ml_project/README.md

 ##### Separate into two datasets
 Now we have a dataset with three group features, but we want process more.
 Thus we create three new features, which are<br>
 ######
-	relevance, positive_relevant, negative_relevant
+	relevance, positive_relevance, negative_relevance
 relevance = avg(relevant group features value)<br>
-positive_relevant = relevance * avg(positive group features value)<br>
+positive_relevance = relevance * avg(positive group features value)<br>
-negative_relevant = relevance * avg(negative group features value)<br>
+negative_relevance = relevance * avg(negative group features value)<br>
-The reason for creating three features is that we want explore the relevant artical with such emotions in general would have any relation with the stock price. <br>
+The reason for creating three features is that we want to explore the relevant articals with such emotions in general would have any relation with the stock price. <br>
 As result, we have two dataset.
 One contains all three group features, and Other only contains three features.

 ### Exchange Rate Dataset: